Welcome to HEARTHS,

 Both of these businesses cost around $ 2500, but with the revenue they were able to support themselves and several other people.

-Slowly but surely the word got around, that there is someone from Germany who cares a lot for poor people in Africa,
+Slowly but surely the word got around, that there is someone from Germany who cares a lot for people

 It was around 2013 that I came up with the idea of HEARTHS and then started our online group on Facebook.